circleci/circleci-docs/jekyll/_cci2/postgres-config.md

 {: #example-mssql-project }

 The following example runs a maven build in the primary container and spins up a Microsoft SQL Server in a secondary container.
-It waits for the database to start up with the `wait-for` ORB and then runs `sqlcmd` to create a test database.
+It waits for the database to start up with the `nc` shell command and then runs `sqlcmd` to create a test database.
 Finally it runs the maven build and tests against the database `circle_test` on `localhost:1433` The test user is `sa` to keep it simple (the database is temporary just to run the tests, so security is not really an issue).